 Christmas is a time for getting together with family and friends and celebrating at home.
 Rooms filled with festive decorations, plenty of good food on an elegantly dressed table and the excitement of children hanging up stockings all contribute to the happiness of the festive season.

 The Scandinavian style of decorating the home for Christmas is charming, understated and homespun.
-Red and white – fire and ice – are the key colours and help to make this look fresh and bright.
+Red and white – fire and ice – are the key colours this year, and help to make this look fresh and bright.
 Traditional decorations are often made from wood, focusing on simple motifs such as stars and hearts (see Art.
 13950 Magic Stars and Art.
 13592 Hearts and Kisses) and families bake gingerbread biscuits to hang on the tree.
 Table settings are homely rather than elaborate and often feature a gingham element (see Art 7921 Gingham ribbon or Art 1438 Rustic Gingham).

 Handmade decorations, muted colours and seasonal foliage and fruits play important roles in the rustic look.
 Candles in ivy trimmed jars with ribbons tied around the neck create a welcoming atmosphere, while bundles of sticks tied with rustic twines (Art.
 60046) bring the outside in.